wormhole-foundation/wormhole-docs/infrastructure/relayers/run-relayer.md

 #### Redis Persistence

 !!! note
-    While you're using Redis here, the persistence layer can be swapped out for some other database by implementing the appropriate [interface](https://github.com/wormhole-foundation/relayer-engine/blob/main/relayer/storage/redis-storage.ts){target=\_blank}.
+    While you're using [Redis](https://redis.io/docs/latest/develop/get-started/){target=\_blank} here, the persistence layer can be swapped out for some other database by implementing the appropriate [interface](https://github.com/wormhole-foundation/relayer-engine/blob/main/relayer/storage/redis-storage.ts){target=\_blank}.

 A Redis instance must also be available to persist job data for fetching VAAs from the Spy.